If you’re reading this post then I’m sure you have said to yourself at some stage I want to start a coaching business.

 However, this is one area where I’d say if you’re good with numbers, then, do it yourself.

-You’re going to need a business bank account and then probably an online service like PayPal and/or Stripe.
+You’ll need a business bank account and probably an online service like PayPal and/or Stripe.

-PayPal isn’t the cheapest but they are universally known and trusted by most users.
+PayPal isn’t the cheapest, but it is universally known and trusted by most users.

 But, taking payments through an API (application programming interface) so that people can pay on my site for a course or coaching mastermind has been more problematic.